Infosheet No. 20

 Travel to accommodate the service will be subsidized for the most economical means available, according to the NLTA EAP Policy.

 Sick Leave Provisions

 Through the Employee Assistance Program, teachers can use available sick leave to attend counselling sessions.
-(Schedule F – MOU re: Employee Assistance Program.)
+Your EAP Coordinator can provide an absence from work note to attend counselling sessions.
+(Schedule E – MOU re: Employee Assistance Program.)
 Such sick leave is provided in accordance with the provisions of Article 15 of the Provincial Collective Agreement and Article 27 of the Labrador West Agreement.

 What is Covered by the Wellness Component of the EAP?